 For months prior to Tuesday election, right-wing conservatives in this country, led by the Tea Party, trumpeted nonstop about their religious values and then supported Mitt Romney, whose Mormon faith is considered a Christian heresy by many evangelicals.
 In contrast, they opposed Barack Obama, who is a pious member of the United Church of Christ and whose actions were openly guided by his religious principles.

 Naturally, the far right prayed that God direct voters to the “true” path.
 That approach clearly has limitations.
 For example, the fervent guys who came up with the messiah concept and fervently prayed for a great leader to be sent by God to overcome nonbelievers were decimated by the Romans around 70 C.E. and vanished into history.

-Besides, Obama won, in part by garnering more votes from white evangelical Christians in key states than he did in 2008.
+Besides, Obama was re-elected, in part by garnering more votes from white evangelical Christians in key states than he did in 2008.